Building a new policy platform dedicated to cultural devolution….

 The Plan

-This represents one of the most significant shifts in cultural policy in a generation and implications for the creative, cultural and heritage sectors and local communities could be considerable.
+It’s a significant shifts in cultural policy and the implications for our sectors and different places across England could be considerable considerable.

 The opportunity on the table now is to help shape how the new competence for culture is brought to life to support regional governance, investment and public policy.